ga4gh/gks-core/schema/core-im/def/Element.rst

    *  - id
       - string
       - 0..1
-      - The 'logical' identifier of the Entity in the system of record, e.g. a UUID.
+      - The 'logical' identifier of the data element in the system of record, e.g. a UUID.
 This 'id' is unique within a given system, but may or may not be globally unique outside the system.
 It is used within a system to reference an object from another.